monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 >💡 **Did you know:** Generative AI systems are flexible.
 They can be rolled into either  a **batch process** or an **API action**.
 AI-driven processes can read database entries, classify them, and save the new information back to the database.

-The implementation is straightforward.
+The implementation is straightforward for any software engineer with prompt engineering skills.
+Without prompt engineering skills, there is a learning curve, but it is not as steep as traditional education in AI/ML skills.

 The AI model will be used to classify the articles into the given categories.
 The AI model will return a list of categories that it believes the article belongs to.
-This list will then be stored in the database.
+This list will then be stored in the database, which will require a new field to store the categories.

 ## No need to hire new specialists